 Influencers & KOLs campaign: Communicate about your sustainable fashion brands in China

 One of the most important aspects for any company wishing to expand into China is having a firm grasp on how Public Relations are seen in this society.
-They’re not only used as tools towards increasing your brand awareness and reputation.
+They’re not only used as tools for increasing your brand awareness and reputation.
 They are mandatory to develop an image that will resonate with Chinese consumers.

 - Chinese press releases are an excellent way to increase your visibility and reach a wider audience.